ipunkt/rancherize/app/Blueprint/ExternalService/README.md

 ## Options
 - external services are read from bellow the json array or object `external-services`
   - An array or numeric object variable name will result in the external service name `external-$NUMBER`
-  - An non-numeric object vairable name will be used as external service name
+  - An non-numeric object variable name will be used as external service name
 - `ips`: array of ip addresses to point to
 - `publish`: see [Publish Urls](../PublishUrls/README.md)
 - `healthcheck`: see [Healthcheck](../Healthcheck/README.md)

 ## Example
+### external-1, external-2 ...
 ```json
 {
 	"environments": {